-Significant events and experiences of Australians during World War II Significant events Section xx In Europe The Battle of France In May 1940, Germany invades the Netherlands, Belgium and France using Biltzkrieg tactics.
+Significant ev ents and exp eriences of Australians during World War II Significant events Section 8.1 In Europe The Battle of France In May 1940, Germany invades the Netherlands, Belgium and France using Blitzkrieg tactics.
 On 22 June 1940, France surrenders to Germany.
 The Battle of Britain After Germany invades France, it turns its attention to defeating Britain.
-From July-October 1940, Germany launches a large-scale air attack on the UK targeting key industrial cities (a period known as the Biltz).
+From July-October 1940, Germany launches a large-scale air attack on the UK targeting key industrial cities (a period known as the Blitz).
 Germany fails to achieve its objective.
 Operation Barbarossa On 22 June 1941, Axis powers (Germany, Italy and Japan) invade the Soviet Union.
 More than 3 million troops, 3600 tanks and 4300 aircraft take part in the campaign, making it the largest military operation in human history.
 It resulted in huge casualties.
 The Axis powers won many battles but ultimately failed to take the capital Moscow, because of harsh winter and fierce resistance by Russian troops.
-In the Pacific The Fall of Singapore On 15 February 1942, Singapore surrendered to the Japanese.
-Around 130000 Allied troops (including 22000 Australians) were taken as prisoners of war.
-The Kokoda campaign In 1942, Japanese forces launch an assault to seize Port Moresby, a possible base of attack on Australia, via the Kokoda Trail.
-A small force of soldiers from Australia's local militia and army reinforcements fight a series of battles in difficult conditions, forcing the Japanese to withdraw.
-Prisoners of war Section xx Over 8000 Australian prisoners in Europe, and over 22 000 Australians captured in South-East Asia, mainly after the fall of Singapore Forced labour and poor treatment in prison camps led to a Participation Section xx high death rate of prisoners captured by the Japanese Australian women were encouraged to join the armed services after 1940; the majority joined auxiliary forces that volunteers were officially lifted or unofficially relaxed.
+In the Pacific On 15 February 1942, Singapore surrendered to the Japanese.
+Around 130000 Allied troops (including 22 000 Australians) were taken as prisoners of war.
+The Kokoda campaign In 1942, Japanese forces launch an assault to seize Port Moresby, a possible base of attack on Australia's local militia and army reinforcements fight a series of battles in difficult conditions, forcing the Japanese to withdraw.
+Prisoners of war Section 8.1 Over 8000 Australian prisoners in Europe, and over 22 000 Australians captured in South-East Asia, mainly after the fall of Singapore Forced labour and poor treatment in prison camps led to a high death rate of prisoners captured by the Japanese Participation of women Section 8.3 Australian women were encouraged to join the armed services after 1940; the majority joined auxiliary forces that operated on the home front.
+Women were still not permitted to take combat roles or serve overseas, with the exception of nurses.
+Participation of Aboriginal and Torres Strait Islander Peoples Section 8.3 During WWII, restrictions for Indigenous Australian volunteers were officially lifted or unofficially relaxed.
+An estimated 3000 Indigenous Australians served in the armed forces.
+On their return, many Indigenous soldiers found they were not eligible for soldier resettlement schemes that were offered to white Australians.